Curators' Choice: Transportation

 Most people think of Checker as an operator of taxicabs, but from 1922 through 1982 they also manufactured cabs.
 Checkers featured big back seats and trunks and rugged, durable construction.
 This Checker's basic design dates to 1956 and was substantially unchanged until production ceased in 1982.

 De Soto appealed to drivers who desired the cutting edge of technology.
 Soaring fins and an airy roof suggested military jet fighters.
 Pushbuttons replaced old-fashioned transmission levers.
 And De Sotos were powerful -- perfect for the new high-speed, four-lane turnpikes and the newly-funded interstate highway system.

 In 1908 George Robertson drove this car to victory in the Vanderbilt Cup, America's first great automobile race.
-It marked the first time an American car had won a major international road race.
+It marked the first time an American car had won a major international road race in the United States.
 Built at a cost of $20,000 (at a time when a decent house could be had for $1,500), the Locomobile set the fastest lap in the 1906 Vanderbilt Cup, but repeated tire failures resulted in a tenth place finish.
-There was no race in 1907, but in 1908, shod...
+There was no race in...